Building Community: From Ideas to Action

 - Anyone who believes education should serve all people, not just some

 We’re intentionally local and global.
 B uilding regional groups that connect across continents, sharing strategies that work in different contexts.
+We’re intentionally local and global.
+Building relationships that make sense close to home while staying connected across different places and contexts.

 What “Abundance” Means in Practice